 - Spotlight teams on a rotating basis, noting one great achievement they’ve made.

-- Snap candid photos of employees working hard and making a difference.
+- Snap candid photos of employees working hard, having fun, and making a difference.

 - Post notes of gratitude with virtual Post-it notes, shout-outs, and stickers.

 - Write employee highlights to help team members get to know their colleagues better.